hctwist/advent-of-code-framework/README.md

 Benchmarking includes the runtime of the constructor as well as the specific problem, however it doesn't include reading input files.

-### Disabling Solutions/Problems
+### Disabling Solutions, Problems and Inputs

 Solutions can be disabled by passing in `false` to the `Solution` attribute, which means it will be ignored for runs and benchmarks.
+This is also the case with inputs which can be disabled via the `SolutionInput` attribute.

 A problem that throws a `NotImplementedException` is not considered as having failed and will not contribute to the benchmarks.